Pregnancy Discrimination Lawyer in Allentown, PA

 Title VII and the PHRA both require pregnancy discrimination victims to file their claims with the EEOC or the PHRC before going to court.
 This is called “exhausting administrative remedies.”

-What Is The Deadline To File A Pregnancy Discrimination Complaint With The EEOC Or PHRC?
+Deadline To File A Pregnancy Discrimination Complaint With The EEOC Or PHRC

 If you do not file your complaints by these deadlines, you may lose your claims forever.
-That’s why it is important to have an experienced pregnancy discrimination attorney handle the process for you.
+That’s why it is essential to have an experienced pregnancy discrimination attorney handle the process for you.

 Your experienced pregnancy discrimination lawyer will work to recover compensation for your claim.
 This compensation is called “damages.”
 The damages available to you under Title VII and the PHRA are different.